 George E. Hill Center

-The George E. Hill Center for Counseling and Research is a training facility for Master's and doctoral students in The Gladys W. and David H. Patton College of Education's Counselor Education programs.
-The primary mission of the Center is to train Master's- and doctoral-level students in counselor education programs.
+The George E. Hill Center for Counseling and Research is the training facility of the Counselor Education program.
+The primary mission of the Center is to train Counselor Education master's and doctoral students.
 A secondary purpose includes providing counseling and human development services to area residents.
 The third mission of the Center is to conduct counseling-related research.

 The Interim Director and graduate assistants make up the core staff of the Center.
 The Interim Director is responsible for the coordination of all activities in the Center.
 Graduate assistants provide support for a variety of clinical, administrative, and research-related tasks and manage scheduling and other clerical activities.
-The George E. Hill Center is currently searching for a permanent, full-time center director.
-Please see the Ohio University Human Resources career site for the position description and contact Dr. Christine Suniti Bhat for more information.
+The Center operates during the academic year, excluding university holidays and campus closures.

-During the renovation of McCracken Hall, the George E. Hill Center occupies a 4-room suite on the second floor of Lindley Hall.
-The facility includes a conference room, two individual/group counseling rooms and a psychological testing lab.
-Counseling rooms are equipped for video recording of counseling sessions.
+The George E. Hill Center is an 11-room suite located on the fourth floor of McCracken Hall.
+The facility includes 2 conference rooms, 8 individual/group counseling rooms, and a psychological assessment library.
+All counseling rooms are equipped for video recording of counseling sessions.

 For more information, please contact: